 TerrAvion is the largest volume subscription aerial imagery for agriculture provider in the U.S.

-TerrAvion’s core product is a 13-15 flight per season imagery subscription with a combination of weekly and bi-weekly image deliveries for commodity crops.
+TerrAvion’s core product is a 13-15 flight cycles per season imagery subscription with a combination of weekly and bi-weekly image deliveries for commodity crops.
 We provide a package of high-resolution imagery products, including a natural color, infrared, thermal, and vegetation index products, to our customers on a weekly and bi-weekly schedules.

 For specialty crops, different flight cycle programs are available to optimize the data for the various growing seasons.